 Apply

-In addition there is an overarching component:
+In addition there is an overarching component, which is for "binding-togther" components.

 db.apply(component)